 The long-awaited new Mac Pro workstation PC is here.
 And yes, it looks like a cheese grater - reminiscent of the Power Mac G5 and the early-generation Mac Pro design from 2006 onwards.

-Look closer though and it's a superbly-designed machine - flick through our gallery above.
+Look close at this new powerhouse and it's a superbly-designed machine - just flick through our gallery above.

 The system is, says Apple, as quiet as an iMac Pro.
 In terms of what you can do, Apple says it can happily handle three streams of 8K RAW video or 12 streams of 4K.

-AMD graphics is available as standard in the form of the Radeon Pro 580X with the Radeon Pro Vega II further up the chain - you can specify two of these should you wish for 56 teraflops of graphics power.
+AMD graphics are available as standard in the form of the Radeon Pro 580X with the Radeon Pro Vega II further up the chain - you can specify two of these should you wish for 56 teraflops of graphics power.